Postgraduate Course: Business and International Development (PGSP11471)

 ||Availability||Available to all students

 Assessments will require students to make independent choices about areas of focus and will give them experience of conducting academic research on relevant case studies.
+The aim in doing so is to provide students with skills, knowledge and understanding which can be applied across a range of contexts.
 The first assessment will be a group research presentation related to the first half of the course.
 Besides assessing learning, this aims to give students experience in the crucial skills of working collaboratively with peers and in oral presentation of information to an audience.
 The final assessment is an individual essay which will assess students┐ ability to evaluate and synthesize specialist literature and data, and to formulate independent positions on complex current debates on the subject matter.

 Entry Requirements (not applicable to Visiting Students)